• Skip to main content

 B1 Visas Allow In-Kind Support for Religious Volunteer Work

 In contrast, the B1 (Business) visa permits temporary entry for specific non-employment purposes, including certain religious activities.
-According to 9 FAM 402.2-5(c)(1) and 9 FAM 402.16-12, religious workers may receive in-kind support such as room, food, and transportation if:
+According to official USCIS policy guidance on visitor classifications, 9 FAM 402.2-5(c)(1) and 9 FAM 402.16-12, religious workers may receive in-kind support such as room, food, and transportation if:

 • The activity is voluntary and religious in nature.